BrokeAssSoftware/cs2-modding-guide/ui/shared-icon-library.md

   }
   ```
   Verify the dependency ID against the current UIL release (case-sensitive).
-- **Documentation** â€" mark UIL as "Required" in module READMEs and release notes so players understand the dependency chain.
+- **Documentation** - mark UIL as "Required" in module READMEs and release notes so players understand the dependency chain.

 ### Runtime Guard
 Metadata alone does not guarantee UIL loads before our code.
 Add a quick check: